-On top of this time limit to sue for malpractice, Florida also requires certain procedural steps to to have a viable claim.
-If these steps are not taken in correct order, it could unfortunately cause the party to not have all the requirements satisfied in the timeframe that Florida sets out.
+On top of this time limit to sue for malpractice, Florida also requires certain procedural steps to have a viable claim.
+If these steps are not taken incorrect order, it could unfortunately cause the party to not have all the requirements satisfied in the timeframe that Florida sets out.

 Florida’s Damage Limits

-Florida has recently introduced “caps” on the amount of damages that a plaintiff can receive in a Florida medical malpractice claim.
+Florida has recently introduced “caps” on the number of damages that a plaintiff can receive in a Florida medical malpractice claim.
 These caps are enacted as a result of Tort Reform Legislation.
 Proponents of these caps argue that they will lower the costs of healthcare.
-On the contrary, argue they do not effect the price of medical malpractice insurance policy.
+On the contrary, argue they do not affect the price of the medical malpractice insurance policy.

 Florida Legislators have recently tried to “cap” the amount of non-economic damages to $500k and $1M.
 However, in 2017, the Florida Supreme Court that these caps were unconstitutional.
 They reasoned that the cap “arbitrarily reduce damage awards for plaintiffs who suffer the most drastic injuries.”

-Florida does have a law, which is valid, that limits the amount of punitive damages.
+Florida does have a law, which is valid, which limits the number of punitive damages.
 Punitive damages are served to deter and prevent the conduct from occurring again.
 These caps are either: three times the amount of compensatory damages or $500k, whichever is greater.
 These damages are only available when the defendant has acted with gross negligence or intentional misconduct.

-What is the Time Limit to for a Florida Medical Malpractice Claim?
+What is the Time Limit for a Florida Medical Malpractice Claim?

-Each State in the United States sets their own deadline for a claim.
-In Florida, this deadline is two years from when the plaintiff had knowledge of an injury.
-Specifically, this “two year” requirement is measured from the time that the plaintiff knew or should have known of the injuries, and that these injuries were a result of medical malpractice.
+Each State in the United States sets its own deadline for a claim.
+In Florida, this deadline is two years from when the plaintiff knew about an injury.
+Specifically, this “two-year” requirement is measured from the time that the plaintiff knew or should have known of the injuries and that these injuries were a result of medical malpractice.